Fantomas42/buildout-versions-checker/README.rst

   File:
-    -w, --write           Write the updates in the source file --indent INDENTATION  Spaces used when indenting "key = value" (default: 32) --sorting {alpha,length}
+    -w, --write           Write the updates in the source file --indent INDENTATION  Spaces used when indenting "key = value" (default: auto)
+    --sorting {alpha,length}
                           Sorting algorithm used on the keys when writing source file (default: None)